FIWARE/ops.Fidash/docs/user_guide/user_guide.md

 ### Exporting to ICS

-FITOOKIT did create the backend, and a public ICS calendar is exported with the events of every region in a single calendar.
+FITOOKIT did create the back-end, and a public ICS calendar is exported with the events of every region in a single calendar.
 This calendar, accessible at URL [http://130.206.113.159:8085/api/v1/ics/maintenanceCalendarFiwareLab](http://130.206.113.159:8085/api/v1/ics/maintenanceCalendarFiwareLab), can be integrated in Outlook, Thunderbird, OS X's Calendar, Google Calendar, etc. This would be the basic instructions for integrating the calendar:

-* Microsoft Outlook: On Calendar Ssection, `Open calendar` -> `From Internet`, and paste the URL
+* Microsoft Outlook: On Calendar Section, `Open calendar` -> `From Internet`, and paste the URL
 * OS X's Calendar: Click on `File` -> `New calendar subscription...` and paste the URL
-* Google Calendar: Go to calendar setiings, and click on the link `Browse interesting calendars` which is located below the list of personal calendars.
+* Google Calendar: Go to calendar settings, and click on the link `Browse interesting calendars` which is located below the list of personal calendars.
 On next screen click on `Add by URL` and paste the URL.

     > Google Calendar does refresh external ICSs on an un-specified frequency that seems to be around 24 hours.